huggingface/blog/ethics-soc-3.md

  <br>
  <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/ethics_soc_3/flag2.jpg" alt="screenshot pointing to the flag icon to Report this model" />
   <em> While logged in, you can click on the "three dots" button to bring up the ability to report (or flag) a repository.
 This will open a conversation in the repository's community tab. </em>
-  <em> While logged in, you can click on the "three dots" button to bring up the ability to report (or flag) a repository.
-This will open a conversation in the repository's community tab. </em>
-  <em> While logged in, you can click on the "three dots" button to bring up the ability to report (or flag) a repository.
-This will open a conversation in the repository's community tab. </em>
 </p>

 Share why you flagged this item:
 <p align="center">
  <br>
  <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/ethics_soc_3/flag1.jpg" alt="screenshot showing the text window where you describe why you flagged this item" />
-  <em> Please add as much relevant context as possible in your report!
-This will make it much easier for the repo owner and HF team to start taking action. </em>
   <em> Please add as much relevant context as possible in your report!
 This will make it much easier for the repo owner and HF team to start taking action. </em>
 </p>